-Seven score and nine years ago today, Abraham Lincoln gave his famous Gettysburg Address at a public cemetery dedication.
+Abraham Lincoln gave his famous Gettysburg Address at a public cemetery dedication 150 years ago this year.
 But was the mention of God really taken out of the famous speech by the president himself?

 No one will really know for sure, since audio of the event wasn’t recorded.
 That technology was another two score years away in the future.

 But there are at least nine versions of the Gettysburg Address from the time period, with some in Lincoln’s handwriting.
 All are slightly different, and not all accounts agree that Lincoln mentioned God during the 270-word, two-minute speech.

 Lincoln was invited as guest speaker at the Gettysburg cemetery event as a courtesy, and it wasn’t entirely expected he would attend.
 The famed orator Edward Everett was the featured speaker.

 Lincoln and his staff arrived on the day before the event, and Lincoln compared notes with Everett.
 The president also worked on his speech that night.